dhlab-basel/rti.js/Library/README.md

 ## <a name="RTIJS_JSONDatatypes"></a> rti.js JSON Datatypes ##

 The PTM data used as input for the rti.js viewer consists of a collection of images, together with a file called *info.json*, (or *info.xml*, see below) which holds metadata like PTM parameters and multiresolution configuration.
-The images, together with the .json file are the output of the DMMaker - see [WebRTIMaker](WebRTIMaker/README.md).
+The images, together with the .json file are the output of the WebRTIMaker - see [WebRTIMaker](WebRTIMaker/README.md).

 For accessing the different parts of the data of a WebPTM, the rti.js viewer uses another JSON struct called *PTMReference*, which lists the URLs of the data together with a short description of the resource - see [PTMReference](#PTMReference).